Skye Sweetnam: 2009–present: Sumo Cyco

-On June 9, 2012, Sweetnam posted a video on her YouTube channel that promised that a new material will eventually be released.
+On June 9, 2012, Sweetnam posted a video on her YouTube channel that promised that new material would eventually be released.

-In April and May 2014, Sumo Cyco toured Ireland and the UK after their performances at Indie Week Ireland.
+In April and May 2014, Sumo Cyco toured Ireland and the UK after performing at Indie Week Ireland.
 Then, on June 10, 2014, they released their debut album, Lost in Cyco City, in Canada.

 On March 10, 2015, Sumo Cyco announced that they had signed with TKO (The Kirby Organization) Booking Agency, known for its representation of hard rock and metal acts, for worldwide representation.

-Sumo Cyco released their second album Opus Mar in 2017.
+Sumo Cyco released their second album, Opus Mar, in 2017.

-In January 2020, the band announced that they had signed a deal with Napalm Records.
-They released their third album Initiation through Napalm Records in 2021.
+In January 2020, the band announced they had signed a deal with Napalm Records.
+They released their third album, Initiation, through Napalm Records on May 7th, 2021.